Daniel Mason

-For the American composer, see Daniel Gregory Mason.

 Daniel Mason (born c.
 1976) is an American novelist and physician.
 He is the author of The Piano Tuner, A Far Country and North Woods.

 Biography

 He was raised in Palo Alto, California, and received a BA in biology from Harvard University, later graduating from the UCSF School of Medicine.

 He wrote his first novel, The Piano Tuner (2002), while still a medical student.
 It was later the basis for a 2004 opera of the same name (composed by Nigel Osborne to a libretto by Amanda Holden).
 Mason's second novel, A Far Country, was published in March 2007.
 North Woods was published in 2023.

-His work has been published in 28 countries.
-He is married to the novelist Sara Houghteling.
+His work has been translated into 28 languages.
 In May 2020, Mason was the recipient of the Joyce Carol Oates Literary Prize.
 In 2024 he received a PEN Oakland/Josephine Miles Award for North Woods.
+North Woods was shortlisted in 2025 for the Dublin Literary Award.

-Mason is a psychiatrist affiliated with Stanford Hospital, and teaches literature at Stanford University.
+Mason is an Assistant Professor of psychatry affiliated with Stanford Hospital, and teaches literature at Stanford University.
+He is married to the novelist Sara Houghteling.

-North Woods was longlisted in 2025 for the International Dublin Literary Award.